OSRS Agility Guide for 1-99

 - Use the most optimal training methods listed below

-- Make sure to read our tips and tricks to master these methods
+- Make sure to read our tips and tricks in this OSRS Agility guide to master these methods

 the best way to level agility is actually to complete quests.
 The quests you should complete include Recruitment Drive, The Grand Tree, and finally, The Tourist Trap.
 When you get to choose experience in The Tourist Trap, make sure to choose agility twice.
 If you’ve already completed the Tourist trap, you can follow the first method below.